 Gun safety rules are put in place to ensure accidents won’t happen.
 As a firearm owner, you are ultimately responsible for safety handling, and it should be your number one priority every day.
 Owning a gun, such as a new york legal ar15, means you should always take the safety in using it very seriously.
 Mishandling your firearm could mean life or death as it is one of the most lethal weapons anyone could own.
 If you stick to the safety rules every time you use your gun, you can be sure you will never have a firearm accident on your hands.

 Whether you are using a firearm for target shooting, hunting or lawful resistance of deadly criminal force, you always have to ensure handling safety.
 If you need more information about firearm safety, you can contact your local firearms establishment to see if there are safety classes in which you can participate.
 In the meantime, here are four basic safety rules you should heed at all times.
+If you need to learn to shoot long island, call Dark Storm today, we’ll teach you all you need to know.

 Always assume your gun is loaded